buspo/autoUpdater/README.md

 <div align="center">
   <img src="./img/logo.png" width="450" />

 ---

-A lightweight Python utility that automatically detects and updates Docker Compose services when new image versions are available in the registry.
-Now available as a containerized service with cron scheduling!
+A lightweight Python utility that automatically detects and updates Docker Compose services when new image versions are available in the registry!
 </div>

 ## 🚀 Features